joanroig/candlesticks-api/README.md

 # Candlesticks API

-System that enables users to view price histories.
+Example system that enables users to view price histories.
-It will receive updates from a partner service, transform these updates and provide the aggregated data through an endpoint.
+It receives updates from a partner service, transform these updates and provide the aggregated data through REST endpoints.
+Performance tests and configurations for JMeter and Artillery are provided.

 > The implementation is based on [assumptions](ASSUMPTIONS.md) to develop an MVP within 5 days.